 Your report lists all the applications for credit you have made in the last year or so (credit inquiries), this can be helpful by making sure you do not approach and apply to the same lender within to short a period.

 Checking your credit report gives you the opportunity to spot any mistakes which have been incorrectly captured.
 If you feel there are some errors posted by the lender, you can make contact with them in order to correct the errors, or in the case of you wanting to dispute an item on your credit report, escalate the issue,

 8. Who has been looking into your profile

 By checking your credit rating report you can see if any lenders haven’t inadvertently posted a request for information as an actual application for credit.
 Information requests from lenders should not show up on your credit report.
 If these do show up on your credit report it can have an impact on your credit rating as lenders do not like to see any large amounts of applications within a short period of time.
 You can then contact the source and ask them to amend the details correctly.

 9. Track your improvement

 By checking your credit report every month, you can track your improvement.
-This will give you an idea if what you are doing is helping you increase your score or making your score to decline.
+This will give you an idea of what you are doing is helping you increase your credit score or making your score decline.